ShufflerBardOnTheEdge/MemPrO/Insane4MemPrO_tutorials.md

 >python PATH/TO/Insane4MemPrO.py -f 4g1u-oriented.pdb -p topol.top -o CG-System.gro -x 20 -y 20 -z 20 -sol W -l POPE -negi_c0 CL -posi_c0 NA

 Here -p and -o indicate the name of the output files.
 "CG-System.gro" is the CG system as the name may suggest. "topol.top" is the topolgy file which will be need for running simulations.
 Load "CG-System.gro" in PyMOL.
 Make sure all sphere are visible by typing "show spheres", also type "show cell" to show the simulation cell. -x,-y and -z control the size of the system cell, here we inputted 20 nm, and we can verify this by looking at the bottom of "CG-System.gro". -sol defines the solvent used, in this case "W" indicates water. -l is used to define the composition of the bilayer, in this case we are just defining a membrane composed of only POPE.
 More detail on -l will be in following tutorials. -negi_c0 and -posi_c0 define the (NEG)ative (I)ons and (POS)itive (I)ons.
-In this case we are setting negative ions to be CL- and positive ions to be NA+.
+In this case we are setting negative ions to be Cl- and positive ions to be Na+.
 These work in a similar way to -l and more detail will be in further tutorials.
 All this can be verified by looking at CG beads in the CG system using PyMOL.

 There is one final step before we can begin simulating the CG system.
 Open "topol.top" and look at the \[molecules\] section.
 The first molecule is "Protein", this is a placeholder and will need to be replaced.
 Open "4g1u-cg.top", copy everything under \[molecules\] and replace the line containing "Protein" in "topol.top" with this.
 Additionally, replace "include protein-cg.top" with "include molecule_{n}.itp" where {n} is 0,1,2... for each .itp created during the coarse graining process.
 This process may be automated in future versions of Insane4MemPrO.